A neck lift is a set of procedures to enhance the appearance of your neck. Procedures can include:

 Preparing for Your Neck Lift

-Your surgeon will tell you to avoid certain medications before your surgery to reduce the risk of excessive bleeding.
+Your surgeon will tell you to avoid certain medications and supplements before your surgery to reduce the risk of excessive bleeding.

 If you smoke, you will need to quit for at least four weeks before the surgery and four weeks after.
 Don't just plan to cut down.
 Not smoking for this time period is necessary for proper healing.